What is the framework approach?

 The last 2 major releases are the only ones supposed to get support.

-So, if the last version is 3.x, the support will be available for the 2.x and 3.x versions.
-If the last version is 4.x, the support will be available for the 3.x and 4.x versions.
+So, if the last version is 3.x, support will be available for the 2.x and 3.x versions.
+If the last version is 4.x, support will be available for the 3.x and 4.x versions.

-This condition is ignored only if the major version that is going to be deprecated has been released less than a year ago.
+This condition is ignored ONLY if the major version that is going to be deprecated has been released less than a year ago.

 Basically any Wolff version will enjoy support for at least one year.